silaspe/maths/docs/group_theory.md

 Because of the inverse property for the subgroup, $a^{-1}$ is also within the subgroup.
 And because of the closure property for the subgroup, $b$ ∘ $a^{-1}$ is in the subgroup.

 Thus, $x$ must be within the subgroup.
-And shifting by something within the subgroup doesn't really change anything, so subgroup and cosets can't overlap.
+And shifting by something within the subgroup doesn't really change anything, so subgroups and cosets can't overlap.

 However, you can technically define $x$ ∘ $a$ as $(x$ ∘ $y^{-1})$ ∘ $(y$ ∘ $a)$, so you can convince yourself that they can't overlap.